subsquid/docs/docs/subsquid-network/whitepaper.md

 With the recent advances in in-process databases like DuckDB and an ever-decreasing price of quality SSD storage, the operational cost of a single node handling 1Tb of data is as low as 35/mo [1] and will likely decline further in the future.

-In the first stage, the Subsquid Network only supports simple queries that can be resolved by querying the local data of a suitable node.
+In the first stage, the SQD Network only supports simple queries that can be resolved by querying the local data of a suitable node.
 This already provides a fundamentally new primitive for on-chain data availability, fully eliminating the need to maintain expensive archival blockchain nodes to access historical blockchain data.

 After the bootstrapping period, the network will be expanded with an additional query planning and execution layer supporting general-purpose SQL queries inspired by Apache Calcite and DataFusion.

 ## Design Overview

-The below actors all participate in the Subsquid Network:
+The below actors all participate in the SQD Network:

 - Data Providers
 - Workers